-Marlon from Able here to talk about something I’m very passionate about—equipment maintenance.
-In our industry, ensuring that care equipment runs smoothly is vital for the loved ones and residents you support.
-However, let’s face it—things can and do go wrong.
-Often, it’s due to simple, avoidable mistakes.
+Marlon from Able here to talk about something I’m very passionate about: care home equipment maintenance.
+In our industry, keeping care equipment safe, reliable, and well maintained is vital for the residents and loved ones you support.
+However, let’s face it — things can and do go wrong.
+Often, those problems come from simple, avoidable mistakes.

-That’s why I want to highlight some common equipment maintenance mistakes and help you and your team keep your equipment functioning better, for longer!
+That’s why I want to highlight some common care home equipment maintenance mistakes and help your team keep equipment functioning better, for longer.

 1. Neglecting Regular Inspections

-First and foremost, skipping regular inspections is one of the most common and easily preventable issues.
-Many people assume that if equipment appears to be working fine, it doesn’t need servicing.
+First and foremost, skipping regular inspections is one of the most common and preventable issues.
+Many people assume that if equipment appears to be working fine, it does not need servicing.
 However, regular and periodic maintenance is key to catching small issues before they become major problems.

-We offer a range of solutions—from asset management to LOLER test scheduling—to make this process as simple and stress-free as possible.
-We’ve got you covered!
+We offer a range of solutions, from asset management to LOLER test scheduling, to make this process as simple and stress-free as possible.

 A man in a black fleece jacket is adjusting a component on a piece of furniture against a light green wall.